go-dash/slice/README.md

 #### `_.Concat(slice, slice)`

-Returns a new slice which is the first slice with the second concatenated at its end.
+Returns a new array which is the first slice with the second concatenated at its end.

 ```go
 _int.Concat([]int{1, 2, 3}, []int{4, 5})